 Students must earn a cumulative 66.67% of the credits attempted based on the entire academic record.
-A completed credit has a grade of A - D- or P. Credits earned and completed will include accepted cumulative transfer credits as defined by the Registrar's Office.
-Unsatisfactory grades "W (Withdrawn)", "I (Incomplete)", "F", and "N (Not Passing)" are counted towards the cumulative attempted credits.
+A completed credit is any credit with a grade of A-D- or P. Credits earned and completed will include accepted transfer credits as defined by the Registrar's Office.

+Grades of "W (Withdrawn)", "I (Incomplete)", "X (Extension)", "F", "FN (Failed for Non-Attendance)", and "N (Not Passing)" are counted towards the cumulative attempted credits.
+The credits associated with grades that have not been submitted when SAP is run will count against completion rate.

 Repeat Courses and remedial courses are not counted towards the cumulative attempted credits.